 Friendly technical advice and assistance is always on hand as well as pointing out where and how to capture key shots and suggestions on how to improve every aspect of you photography.

-So get the best out of what you have.
 You don’t need the best kit to join me on a trip.
 It’s attitude that matters along with the desire to learn, experience and try different things.
 Being able to suffer failure and frustration, then learn from it is key.
-Practice, passion and persistence, this is how you become a good photographer.

 “Landscape photography is the supreme test of the photographer – and often the supreme disappointment” Ansel Adams

-I use two kits, a full frame Nikon SLR and an Olympus four thirds, mirrorless system for researching new locations and travelling light.
-Both are capable of producing great images along with some help from me.
+I use two kits, two full frame Nikon SLRs and an Olympus four thirds, mirrorless system for researching new locations and travelling light.
+Both are capable of producing great images.

-Camera bags: Big and small Low Pro and Manfrottos
+Camera bags: Big and small – Low Pro, Manfrotto and Mindshift

-Post production: Adobe Photoshop Creative Cloud for 80% of editing and some Lightroom
+Post production: Adobe Photoshop CC for 80% of editing and some Lightroom Classic

 My photographic background